-While many industries continue to struggle from economic downturn, the identity management industry, a trade emerging from the realities of the Internet Age, continues to gain business steadily.
-As one company notes in its mission statement, they began with the realization that “the line dividing people’s ‘online’ lives from their ‘offline’ personal and professional lives was eroding, and quickly.”(1) While the notion of anonymity or the felt safety of a social network lures users into online disinhibition, reputations are forged in a very public domain.
+While many industries confess to struggling during times of economic downturn, the identity management industry, a trade emerging from the realities of the Internet Age, is one that seems to gain business steadily regardless.
+As one company notes in its mission statement, they began with the realization that “the line dividing people’s ‘online’ lives from their ‘offline’ personal and professional lives was eroding, and quickly.”(1) While the notion of anonymity or the felt-safety of a social network lures users into online disinhibition, reputations are forged in a very public domain.
 And, as many have discovered, this can come back to haunt them—long after posted pictures are distant memories.
 In a survey taken in 2006, one in ten hiring managers admitted rejecting candidates because of things they discovered about them on the Internet.
-With the increasing popularity of social networks, personal video sites, and blogs, today that ratio is now one in two.
-Hence the need for identity managers—who scour the Internet with an individual’s reputation in mind and scrub websites of image-damaging material—grows almost as quickly as a high-schooler’s Facebook page.
+With the increasing popularity of social networks, personal video sites, and blogs, today that ratio is now nine in ten.
+Hence the need for identity managers—who scour the Internet with an individual’s reputation in mind and scrub websites of image-damaging material—grows almost as quickly as a high-schooler’s social media presence.

-There are no doubt pockets of the world where the reputation of the church lines up with that of its founder.
-The prophets and identity managers of the church today pray for many more.
-Until then, in a world deciphering, critically or otherwise, the question of reputation, “What does it mean to be Christian?” perhaps we might ask instead, “What did it mean to be Christ?”
+There are no doubt pockets of the world where the reputation of the church lines up with that of its founder and their presence offers the world a disruptive, countercultural gift.
+The prophets and identity managers of the church today pray for more of this.
+Until then, in a world deciphering questions of reputation like “What does it mean to be socially reputable?” or “What is the best way to distinguish oneself?” or “Do I like my googled self?” perhaps we might ask instead, “Who was this human Christ and how might we follow?”

 Jill Carattini is managing editor of A Slice of Infinity at Ravi Zacharias International Ministries in Atlanta, Georgia.